1. What are these terms?

 2. Relationship and nature of content

-The content of our website is not legal advice, and you cannot rely on it for legal advice.
+The content, including publications, on our website is not legal advice, and you cannot rely on it for legal advice.

-When we put information on our website we do not intend to create a solicitor-client relationship between you and Colin Biggers & Paisley Pty Ltd and such a relationship is not created.
+Your use of this website or the receipt of any information from us or this website is not intended to create a solicitor-client relationship between you and Colin Biggers & Paisley Pty Ltd and such a relationship is not created.

 You should not send us any confidential information until it is agreed that there is a solicitor-client relationship between you and Colin Biggers & Paisley Pty Ltd.

 Until such a relationship exists, we will assume that any information you send to us is not confidential.